Kuznetsov-Mikhail9023/bank-marketing-analytics/README.md

 * **Macro Economic Filtering**
   The dashboard isolates structural performance drops when the 3-month Euribor interest rate surges, directly proving that economic headwinds filter conversion metrics far heavier than individual operator behaviors.

-* **Measurable Business Impact**
+> [!IMPORTANT]
+> ### 📈 Measurable Business Impact

-  * *4x Operational Efficiency Multiplier:* Shifting the calling strategy classification cutoff to the cross-validated optimal threshold of `0.1393` drove final model Precision to **47%** on the unseen test set.
-Compared to a blind, un-targeted database обзвон (11.3% conversion context), the marketing team becomes **over 4x more efficient** per call hour.
+> * **4x Operational Efficiency Multiplier:** Shifting the calling strategy classification cutoff to the cross-validated optimal threshold of `0.1393` drove final model Precision to **47%** on the unseen test set.
+Compared to a blind, un-targeted database call strategy (11.3% conversion context), the marketing team becomes **over 4x more efficient** per call hour.
-  * *Resource Optimization:* The operational threshold successfully captures **60% of all available conversions** while shielding sales reps from calling the massive bulk of non-responsive prospects, drastically slashing the bank's Cost Per Acquisition (CPA).
+> * **Resource Optimization:** The operational threshold successfully captures **60% of all available conversions** while shielding sales reps from calling the massive bulk of non-responsive prospects, drastically slashing the bank's Cost Per Acquisition (CPA).

 ---